 - Dress up the kitchen and bathrooms for high impact

 1. Create Curb Appeal

-Prospective buyers have to want to come in, so make sure the property is inviting from the street.
+Prospective home buyers should want to come inside from first glance, so make sure the property is inviting from the street.
 Trim bushes, keep the lawn mowed and plant some flowers to add color.
-Then focus on the porch and entry.
-Are there any loose boards?
-Is the paint peeling?
-Make any necessary repairs and clean it thoroughly, including the light fixture.
-Splurge on a bright new welcome mat.
+Focus on potential home improvement items, like the porch and entryway.

 2. Let There Be Light